kn-bibs/pathways-data/README.md

 Before adding a file please double-check that its licence allows to re-distribute all content in this file.

-Each directory should contain a `LICENCE` file unless it has no non-directory children.
+Each directory is required to contain a `LICENCE` file unless it has no non-directory children and all children directories fulfill this condition.

 In the `LICENCE` file please provide both: the full text to the licence and copyright information as used by the content owners;
 Additionally a link to a page with licence or terms of usage for given dataset is recommended.